canonical/charmed-etcd-operator/docs/tls/enable-tls.md

 ```shell
 juju deploy self-signed-certificates --channel edge
 ```
+> etcd uses `v4` of the [tls-certificates library](https://charmhub.io/tls-certificates-interface/libraries/tls_certificates).
+This version is currently only supported in the `edge` channel of the self-signed-certificates charm.

 Wait until `self-signed-certificates` is `active`.
 Use `juju status --watch 1s` to monitor the progress.